bgoonz/web-dev-notes-resource-site/2-content/USEFUL/Regex Everything You Need To Know - CodePicky.md

 `Take this sharpie and draw a pie chart.`

-You'd be tempted to replace `/pie/` with something else, but there is a problem with that approach, because the word sharpie also contains “pie” and it would match that pattern too, hence you'd end up with a very surprinsing result.
+You'd be tempted to replace `/pie/` with something else, but there is a problem with that approach, because the word sharpie also contains "pie" and it would match that pattern too, hence you'd end up with a very surprinsing result.

 To fix it, you can use the word boundary anchor, `\b` as such: